PavloNetrebsky/ol-shop/wp-content/plugins/simple-tags/readme.txt

 2. Do you have a not yet tagged blog ?
 Edit mass tags options is perfect for you : tag 20, 30 or 50 articles with autocompletion in one step !
 3. Autotagging your content !
 4. Add tags easily with click tags !
-3. To help you to add easily tags, Simple Tags has an autocompletion script.
+3. To help you to add easily tags, TaxoPress has an autocompletion script.
 When you begin to tape a letter or more, a list a tags appears : you have only to choose !
 You can choose the down direction to see all the tags.
 6. You also can suggest tags from lot's of service (Yahoo!
 Content Analysis, OpenCalais, Alchemy, Zemanta, Tag The Net, Tag4Site, dataTXT and local terms)

 == Changelog ==

+v3.0.4.1 - 2021-04-21
+* Fixed last release bugs

+v3.0.4 - 2021-04-21
+* Added taxonomy manage page
+* Added media tags taxonomy for media page
+* Added option to add new taxonomy
+* Added option to edit inbuilt and custom taxonomy
+* Added option to assign taxonomy to custom post(s)
+* Added option to activate and deactivate taxonomy

+v3.0.3 - 2021-03-22
+* Improved the "Manage Terms" page
+* Added feature to untag all posts with specific tag to "Manage Terms" page
+* Removed "Autocompletion with old input"
+* Small adjustment to the AutoTerms screen
+* Small improvements to metaboxes
+* Added search to clicktags

+v3.0.2 - 2021-03-10
+* Restore Dandelion API
+* Fixed Tags gets split when having an '&' in name
+* Removed Tag4Site API
+* Update Opencalais API URL
+* Clean up the Auto Terms screen and change suggestion tag list to repeated field

+v3.0.1 - 2021-03-03
+* Fixed issue with the "tag link format" been stripped out in widgets
+* Fixed input display for "Mass Edit Terms" screen going beyond wrapper
+* Added valid color picker to color select field in TaxoPress > Settings > Tag cloud
+* Updated OpenCalais broken API documentation link
+* Removed Alchemy API
+* Removed Zemanta API
+* Removed Dandelion API
+* Removed Proxem API
+* Removed Yahoo API
+* Hide suggested services in post if there is no active API key
+* Delete "Technical informations" in manage terms
+* Added auto links for all tags even if post doesn't contain tags
+* Updated Auto terms filter layout
+* Fixed "Click Tags" for the new input(Gutenberg) not working
+* Fixed auto tag still been added after been disabled in general settings
+* Updated plugin logo and banner for WordPress.org

+v3.0.0 - 2021-02-24
+* Enable 'Advanced Manage Terms', 'Related posts by terms' and 'Tag cloud Shortcode' by default
+* Removed review request box and link
+* Fixed metabox showing up empty if not used
+* Removed unused 'Meta keyword' and 'Related Tags' tabs
+* Organized all plugin options under one admin menu
+* Update footer copyright text
+* Changed plugin name to "TaxoPress"

+v2.63 - 2021-01-14
+* fixed an unescaped database query
+* fixed a bug with custom post type name in URL when bulk editing posts

+v2.62 - 2020-10-27
+* removed all tracking code

+v2.61 - 2020-09-30
+* fixed issue with Maximum number of links for the same tag
+* added dismissible request to rate
+* added promo campaign for WP 301 Redirects

+v2.6 - 2020-09-10
+* fixes for WP v5.5
+* WebFactory took over maintenance of the plugin
+* 80,000 installs; 2,203,335 downloads

+* Version 2.5.8
+	* Fix issue that prevent Suggested Tags from working
+  * Fix OpenCalais issue (thanks @timbearcub for the help)
 * Version 2.5.6
 	* Github actions...
 * Version 2.5.6